brendankellyODG/opendatagroup.github.io/Knowledge Center/Tutorials/Gradient Boosting Regressor/index.md

 ### Input and Output Stream Descriptors

-One of the key features of FastScore is that it enforces strong type contracts on model inputs and outputs: a model's inputs are guaranteed to match the specified input format, as are its outputs.
+One of the key features of ModelOp Center is that it enforces strong type contracts on model inputs and outputs: a model's inputs are guaranteed to match the specified input format, as are its outputs.
 The input and output streams are described using stream descriptors.
 In this example, we'll be using Kafka to both send and receive scores.

 For the output stream, the stream descriptor is simple:
 [block:code]